How To Snowmobile Auberge le Cabanon Quebec…

 Our snowmobile Auberge le Cabanon group was in holiday mode.
 So we ate breakfast around 8:00 AM and usually managed to get everyone dressed and ready to ride by about 10:00 or so.
 We’d head out to rest stops like Relais Koubek, Auberge La Glacière or Pouvoirie Réal Massé for lunch.
 Then we’d wind our way back to Cabanon for the pool, hot tub and games room before dinner.
 And if the kids want to try something different one day, there’s snow tubing near Sainte-Émélie-de-l’Énergie.

 All in all, everyone agreed our visit to Lanaudière was just what we wanted.
 So the next time you’re looking for a Quebec snowmobile tour winter getaway for the whole family, why not give Lanaudière and snowmobile Auberge le Cabanon a try?
-Meanwhile, if you’re looking for more great Quebec snowmobile tours destinations, check out the rest of my Quebec tour.
+Meanwhile, if you’re looking for more great Quebec snowmobile tours destinations, check out the rest of my Quebec tours.
 Or for more on sledding in Lanaudière, see my previous ride article.

 Like This Post?
 Follow Me on Facebook